tobiasbriones/blog/mathswe/tsd/mvp/release/texsydo-home-v0-1-0---texsydo-mvp-2024-10-13/index.md

 The Texsydo FX prototype will become MVP and available, like the Web prototype.
 It focuses on providing clean graphical documentation to streamline complex information.

+## Canvas Play

+The Canvas Play section is part of the Texsydo FX prototype that incorporates experimental APIs to innovate new products with visualizations.

+It supports Repsymo FX to render its model outputs.
+It shows how the machine replacement model passes through Repsymo internals (i.e., the solver) and ships results.

+It renders `FHD 9/16` with custom slide duration visualizations from the mathematical output of Repsymo to show all the steps to build the solution space via recursion.
+Everything is minimalistic and contains complete information.

+Moreover, Canvas Play also has APIs to build engineering specifications with rulers, captions, and further definitions.
+The "Flower" animation shows a step-by-step visualization of how to draw a flower with metrics.

+FX aims for graphical specifications but also art.
+The "BirdCat" drawing depicted a step-by-step animation teaching how to draw a cat that resembles a bird with shapes and effects.

+The Canvas Play project contains prototypes that enrich the scope of Texsydo FX to provide value for academic, professional, and artistic projects.